swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 #### Restricting Isolated Conformances in Concurrent Code

-Protocol requirements can be used through instances of conforming types and through metatype values.
+Protocol requirements can be used through instances of conforming types and through instances of the conforming types themselves called *metatype values*.
 In generic code,
 a conformance requirement to `Sendable` or `SendableMetatype` tells Swift that an instance or metatype value is safe to use concurrently.